 All Souls College

-All Souls College college is available to the public on Sunday and weekday afternoons from 2pm to 4 p.m.
-Admission is free.
+All Souls College college is available to the public on Sunday and weekday afternoons from 2 to 4 p.m., and admission is free.
 The College’s main entrance is on High Street, near Catte Street.
 The College Front, the Great Quadrangle, and the chapel are all open to visitors.
 Even though it is only a minor section of the campus, a stroll through the quadrangles is worthwhile.
-The gardens and quadrangle are magnificent with the huge, grassed square surrounded by the spectacular old college buildings.
-This is one of the most beautiful free things to do in Oxford, especially if you are interested in the history of the colleges.
+The gardens and quadrangle is magnificent with the huge, grassed square surrounded by the spectacular old college buildings.
+This is one of the most beautiful free things to do in Oxford, especially if you are into history of the colleges.

 University Church Oxford

-Last, but certainly not least on my list of free things to do in Oxford is the University Church of St Mary the Virgin.
+Last, but certainly not least on my list of free things to do in Oxford is the University Church of St Mary the Virgin – one of the most beautiful Churches in Oxford.
 It is a bright and inclusive Church of England Church that has served the student community over hundreds of years.
 The building itself is stunningly beautiful inside and out, with exquisite stained glass.
 The grounds include the Holywell cemetery.
 The Church itself is free to enter for visitors.
 You can visit the Church gift shop and also opt to pay to go up the Tower which gives fantastic views of the city.
 It’s £5 to climb the Tower and this is only for ages 8+.

 Westgate Shopping Centre